atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 Objective: To familiarise users of the TIBCO Control Plane

-1. Login to TIBCO Control Plane via the desktop shortcut provided ?Control Plane?.
+1. Login to TIBCO Control Plane via the desktop shortcut provided 'Control Plane'.

 ![](/images/tfc_Image_78.png)

-2. On the Home landing page you can see your newly deployed application ?customer-api? has been deployed to a Kubernetes-based Data Plane ?atspa-dp-ec2mk? and that it?s Status is ?Running?.
+2. On the Home landing page you can see your newly deployed application 'customer-api' has been deployed to a Kubernetes-based Data Plane 'atspa-dp-ec2mk' and that its Status is 'Running'.

 ![](/images/yOn_Image_79.png)